From Office to Everywhere - What's the Future of the Office?

 “The business of people talking to each other in offices is a very serious consideration.
 It is by far the most expensive achievement of offices: the grouping of people that allows conversational exchange" Robert Propst - 1968

-Fundamental Human Needs and The Workplace - A Herman Miller Interactive Workshop
+Fundamental Human Needs and The Workplace - (Interactive workshop or Seminar)

 In this interactive session we share Herman Miller’s point of view and ongoing discoveries about Human Dynamics + Work – all grounded in research and first-hand experiences.